Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 ### Simple Theorems Relating to Permutation Strings

 Here we will include some basic lemmas and theorems that will we use later on in the page.
-Perhaps a real mathematician, or someone with half of a functioning brain, might find these so obvious they're not even worth writing down, much less proving.
-Sadly, I am neither a real mathematician, no a person with more than $2$ functioning brain cells, and thus I find it quite helpful to formally write them to reference later.
+Feel free to skip them or their proofs should you desire, however for teaching purposes I will use them as warm-up.

 I will label these with **SE** to refer to "stupid easy" for when referenced in the future.